Visit one of Italy’s most interesting & unspoilt regions

-- We fly from Gatwick to Venice, arriving in the afternoon and transfer by coach to Udine, staying for six nights at the 4* Hotel Astoria.
-There will be a group dinner in a local restaurant – wine, water and coffee are included with all group lunches and dinners.
+- We fly early afternoon from London’s Heathrow to Venice, arriving in the afternoon.
+We transfer by coach to Udine in nearby Friuli, staying for six nights at the 4* Hotel Astoria where there will be a little time to rest followed by a group dinner in a local restaurant – wine, water and coffee are included with all group lunches and dinners.

-- In antiquity Aquileia was a bustling Roman city, which in time became the seat of a Patriarch, a church official of great importance.
+- We begin our week focusing on antiquity, close to the coast: Aquileia was a bustling Roman city, which in time became the seat of a Patriarch, a church official of great importance.
 This twin heritage of secular Roman and early Christian endeavour is reflected in a splendid array of sites.
-The most interesting include the marvellous Basilica which has the most important mosaic pavement of its type in Italy; a large early Baptistery and an Archaeological Museum with some very good contents reflecting the maritime origins of the site.
+The most interesting include the fine Basilica which has the most important mosaic pavement of its type in Italy; a large early Baptistery and an Archaeological Museum with some very good contents reflecting the maritime origins of the site.
 We continue to nearby Grado, where we have a group lunch.
-Grado is a fishing town on the Adriatic but in antiquity it too played an important role in history, reflected in a group of fine early Churches.
+Grado is a fishing town on the Adriatic but in antiquity it too played an important role in history, reflected in two fine early Churches.
 All in all, today’s visits will be a magical introduction to a mysterious world.
 We return to Udine and the evening will be free.

 - Trieste lies on the Adriatic coast and is a city of strong contrasts: though now in Italy, it is not Italian in either looks or culture.
-Indeed, it is more a place shaped by the Habsburgs – more Vienna-on-Sea!
+Indeed, it is more a place shaped by the Habsburgs – more Vienna-on-Sea?
 We begin at the Duomo of San Giusto and the nearby Citadel, both dominating the city from their lofty hill-side perch.
-Nearby, there is also the small, very interesting Archaeological Museum, where there is a memorial to the founder of art history, the eighteenth century scholar J. J. Winckelmann, tragically murdered in Trieste in 1768.
-Down in the city centre, there will be some free time for lunch (not included) after which we drive along the coast to Castello di Miramare, the seaside villa home of the Habsburg couple who became the ill-fated Emperor and Empress of Mexico.
-We return to Udine and the evening will be free.
+Nearby, there is also the small, very interesting Archaeological Museum, where there is a memorial to the founder of art history, the eighteenth-century scholar JJ Winckelmann, tragically murdered in Trieste in 1768.
+Down in the city centre, there will be some free time for lunch (not included) after which we drive along the coast to Castello di Miramare, the seaside villa home of the Habsburg couple who became the ill-fated Emperor and Empress of Mexico, Maximilian and Carlotta.
+We return to Udine where the evening will be free.

-- We drive to Cividale di Friuli, a delightful town, for a morning visit, starting with the so-called Lombard Temple, in essence a rare, early medieval church decorated with marvellous sculptures in stucco.
-The nearby Duomo is also of interest and the town’s Museum is one of the best in the area.
-After time for lunch (not included) we might just be able to pop across the nearby border into Slovenia!
-We return to Udine where we shall have our final group dinner in an excellent restaurant.
+- We drive to Cividale di Friuli, a delightful town, starting with the so-called Lombard Temple, in essence a rare, early medieval church decorated with marvellous sculptures in stucco.
+The Duomo is also of interest and the town’s Museum is one of the best in the area.
+After lunch (not included), we might just be able to pop across the nearby border into Slovenia.
+We return to Udine and have our final group dinner in one of Udine’s best restaurants.

-- We leave Udine for the last time and drive westwards towards Venice.
+- We leave Udine for the final time and drive westwards towards Venice.
 En route, we shall visit the peaceful Benedictine Abbey of Sesto Reghena.
-We continue to Cordovado for a private visit to Villa Freschi-Piccolomini where the Piccolomini family will be our hosts for lunch.
-We then continue to Venice for the return flight to Gatwick.
+We continue to Sacile, known locally as the “Garden of the Serenissima” due to its waterways and handsome buildings.
+It is the most charming renaissance town and here we have our final group lunch.
+We continue to Venice for the return flight to Heathrow.

 - Tour Manager: James Hill

-2 Dinners & 3 Lunches with water, wine & coffee, all local transfers, entry fees & gratuities, services of Charles Freeman & our local tour manager, James Hill
+2 dinners & 4 lunches with water, wine & coffee, all local transfers, entry fees & gratuities, services of Charles Freeman & our local tour manager, James Hill

-Travel to/from Gatwick, 4 Dinners & 3 Lunches
+Travel to/from Heathrow, 4 dinners & 2 lunches

 Weather Conditions for Udine in September are: